 VSC: Vermont Service Center.
-The Vermont Service Center (VSC) is one of four adjudication (USCIS) processing centers in the United States.
-The VSC adjudicates a variety of immigration applications and petitions for immigration benefits (e.g. Reinstatement, OPT, Change of status) for our students.
+The Vermont Service Center (VSC) is one of five adjudication (USCIS) processing centers in the United States.
+The VSC adjudicates a variety of immigration applications and petitions for immigration benefits (e.g. Reinstatement, Change of status) for our students.

 DSO: Designated School Official.
 The DSO is a representative to the federal government represents in matters relating to students on F-1 visas and has the responsibility of issuing I-20s, signing I-20s for travel, updating SEVIS, ensuring institutional compliance.
 A school’s approval to accept nonimmigrant students may be withdrawn for failure of a school official to comply with requirements and enforcement of regulations.
 Trisha, Cathy, and Guru are DSOs for William and Mary.
 Steve is the PDSO (Principal Designated School Official) and is the primary representative to the Department of Homeland Security.